 Most people do not need treatment.
 The extra nipples do NOT develop into breasts at puberty.

 Talk to your health care provider if there are supernumerary nipples on an infant and there are other symptoms present.

-The health care provider will perform a physical exam and ask questions about the patient's medical history.
+The health care provider will perform a physical exam and ask questions about the person's medical history.
 The number and location of extra nipples will be noted.